Rhodesians.co website logo with Flame Lily and Rhodesian coat of arms

 Listen to Pastor Evan here

-The news is by no means clear and the situation may well be what is called “fluid”, but several defining things seem to have happened in mid November 2017.
-First of all, it appears that the 93-year-old, Jesuit-educated Robert Mugabe is no longer in power and has not been in power for some time, no doubt due to his increasing physical and perhaps mental frailty.
-Real power has been exercised by his wife, Grace, and the faction around her.
-Recently there have been manoeuvrings to do with the succession.
+The 93 year old had been withering under increasing physical and perhaps mental frailty and by mid-November it appeared as though power was been exercised by his wife, Grace, and the faction around her.
+There had been manoeuvrings to do with the succession.
 The vice-president and long-term heir apparent, Emmerson Mnangagwa, was unceremoniously sacked by Grace Mugabe talks to the President during rallyGrace and her faction earlier this month, and fled to South Africa, claiming his life was in danger.
 It seemed Grace had won the succession struggle.
 However, faced with the prospect of Mugabe II, that is, President Grace, the army decided to act.
-They have taken over the government.
+They took over the government.

 "It is not a military takeover of government," an army spokesman said in a televised statement.
 "We wish to assure the nation that his excellency the president... and his family are safe and sound and their security is guaranteed.